jTanG0506/comp26120-notes/NOTES/Algorithmic Techniques/tractable-vs-intractable.md

 > Find a tour of N cities in a country (assuming all cities are reachable).
 The tour should visit every city just once, return to the starting point and be of minimum distance

 This is known as an **optimisation problem**, as the requirement isn't to just find a solution, but to find the *best* solution (minimum distance).
 One way to solve this problem would be exhaustive enumeration: starting at any city, enumerate all possible permutations of cities to visit, find the total distance of each permutation and choose one of minimum distance.
 There are {% math %} (N - 1)! {% endmath %} permutations for {% math %} N {% endmath %} cities, so this is an exponential solution.
 Other approaches include dynamic programming, but all are exponential in worse-case.

+## Scheduling
+> A collection of tasks are to be undertaken by allocating them to slots.
+Slots may be time periods, machines, rooms, people's availability, or a combination of these.

+Usually the allocation is subject to the constraints:
+- **Compatibility**: which tasks fit which slots?

+- **Scheduling**: e.g. temporal orders - some tasks may have to be performed before others, some may or may not be allowed to be performed simultaneously

+- **Resources**: are resources unlimited or limited?

+- **Optimisation**: we may require solutiosn that maximise or minimise given measures - for example, we may require all tasks to be completed in minimum time, or that the allocation distributes tasks as evenly as possible